-Assist other divisions in the Department of the Attorney General (and other departments) in grant writing and grant administration by providing grant writing and grant administration trainings, based on target audience and their needs.
+Assist other AG divisions (and other departments) in grant writing and grant administration by providing grant writing and grant administration trainings, based on target audience and their needs.

-The measures of success for this action plan are number of trainings held, number of attendees per training, summary of evaluation results, and increased funding from grants.
+The measures of success for this action plan are Number of trainings held, Number of attendees per training, Summary of evaluation results, and Increased funding from grants.